MarcosChavez09/truck_signs_api/README.md

 ### Starting and stopping the containers.

-Stop all containers
+To stop all running containers:
 ```
 docker stop $(docker ps -a -q)
 ```

-Removing all containers
+To remove all containers (this will delete all containers, not just the ones from this project):
 ```
 docker rm $(docker ps -a -q)
 ```

-To stop and remove specific containers:
+To stop and remove only the containers used by this project:
 ```
 docker stop truck-signs-web truck_signs_db
 docker rm truck-signs-web truck_signs_db
 ```

-To remove the data base volume:
+To remove the database volume (this will delete all data in the database):
 ```
 docker volume rm truck_signs_postgres_data
 ```

-To restart, just run the `start.sh` script again.
+To restart the application, just run the `start.sh` script again.

 ### Deploy the app to a V-Server.